pablosalvador10/gbb-ai-hls-factory-prior-auth/README.md

 ![PA Workflow](utils/images/paworflow.png)

 **Note:** Our methodology, developed in collaboration with clinicals experts (MD and PharmD), is research-based and includes comprehensive case studies.
-For an in-depth understanding, please refer to our article on Hashnode. [article on Hashnode]([https://hashnode.com/draft/67634f1f4a00b0daf47a772f](https://pabloaicorner.hashnode.dev/streamlining-prior-authorization-with-generative-ai)).
+For an in-depth understanding, please refer to our [article on Hashnode.](https://pabloaicorner.hashnode.dev/streamlining-prior-authorization-with-generative-ai).

 ## 🤖 Introducing AutoAuth